tincanman8/DICS/README.md

 Install OpenCV (3.4.2 or later), and CUDA support and cudNN.
 If on the Jetson TX2 (strongly recommended), this is not as simple as using a package installer, you may have to build from source.
 Install the GPU drivers.

+Once you have done that, clone this repository and download the model weights and test videos:
 ```
 >>> git clone https://github.com/tincanman8/DICS.git
 >>> cd DICS